• Skip to primary navigation

 Tips For The Perfect Homemade Biscuits

 Grate the butter.
 Grating the butter is an easy way to ensure the butter incorporates well with the flour.
-Alternately you could pulse the butter and flour in a food processor until the butter is pea-sized.
+Alternatively, you could pulse the butter and flour in a food processor until the butter is pea-sized.

 With the food processor method you have to do short pulses else there is the danger of over-processing the butter.
-For flaky biscuits you should be able to feel flakes or pea-sized pieces of butter in the flour.
+For flaky biscuits, you should be able to feel flakes or pea-sized pieces of butter in the flour.

 All ingredients should be cold.
 The butter and buttermilk should be cold for successful biscuits.
 Don't remove them from the fridge until you are about to use them.